Photo by Adam Garcia

 Ironworks is caustic, and the souring of a dream is there where gentle passages are smothered by unforgiving, acid-storm brutality on “A Promised Eternity Fulfilled with Cancer” and “God Says to Love You in Chains”.
 Of all Gog’s releases, Ironworks is by far the noisiest and bitterest.
 Where previous releases delved into the meditative darkness, Ironworks is a full-frontal assault, but there are still depths to explore here.
 The subtle texturing of “Into Her, She Carved the Word Empty” sees the track drill deep as piercing noise submerges and reemerges from washes of echo.
 “I Draw My Strength from You” is an emotionally bruising drone, with hammers striking metal, all wrapped in menacing static.

-Ironworks has a clear of agenda, but, like all of Gog’s previous releases, it has many veins.
+Ironworks has a clear of agenda however, like all of Gog’s previous releases, it has many veins.
 On one hand, it’s an imposing wall of blackened noise, with death rattles, foundry pandemonium, and devastating noise suiting the sound of ruined dreams and smashed will.
 On the other hand, it’s more than grinding noise exploring a broken world.
 It also comes with the same imposing hand-of-god missive of the Swans in full flight, the Herculean distortion of Sunn O))), the vengeful hiss of Sutekh Hexen, the catastrophic tone of Locrian, and the shell-shocked chaos of Einstürzende Neubauten.

 If you enjoy any of those aforementioned bands, then it’s likely that the crushing communiqué of Ironworks will prove similarly attractive—doubly so if you’re looking for an album that’s also a scorching critique.
 Important points are made on Ironwork, all of them through the manipulation of sound.
 The Stygian shroud covering all brings visions of lives torn asunder, and in the passages of fracturing sound, a chasm opens wide, and it’s there that all our innumerable abortive dreams are glimpsed.

-In that sense, Ironworks is an album that evokes the grief of lost hope, and there’s understandable anger in that; a ferocious raging against the lies we’re told (and sold) every day, with a brooding storm gathering over historical injustice too.
+In that sense, Ironworks is an album that evokes the grief of lost hope, and there’s understandable anger in that; a ferocious raging against the lies we’re told (and sold) every day, with a brooding storm gathering over historical injustice, too.
 Gog pays tribute to loss, while honoring tenacity—and keep that in mind, because you’ll need resilience to make it through the deluge of noise and emotions here.

 You’re not required to agree with the argument Bjella lays out on Ironworks, but it’s impossible to refute the strength or honesty of the message.
 The album is a powerful political statement.
 It examines the idea that we’re progressing as a species, and in doing so, it makes clear that the damage inflicted on those made victims of industrialization is written in pummeling and reverberating form.
 There’s a lesson to be learnt from Ironworks.
 It’s a lesson that harks back to a century ago, right back to Luigi Russolo’s L’Arte dei Rumori.